sheldonldev/vim-gruvdark/README.md

 - Optimization for integrated terminal;
 - May slightly optimized in a long term.

-> Feel free to leave comment in the issue channel if you have any suggestion.
+> Feel free to leave comment in the issues channel if you have any suggestion.